Openki/Openki/README.md

 - compiled css goes to client/css. never edit these files. they are just there for the convenience of the guys without compass :-)

 ### License
-- AGPL `GNU Affero General Public License`
+AGPL – GNU Affero General Public License